The Frick Collection is one of the most prominent art museums in New York.

 As special as the art collection itself is the building.
 Henry Clay Frick’s art collection is housed in his Gilded Age Mansion on Fifth Avenue.
 The manor has sixteen incredibly decorated rooms, where the art collection is revealed.
 The mansion was built between 1913 and 1914.

 The collection has grown both in size and in works after the death of Frick in 1919.

-A nice detail is that the audio guide is free in English.
+A nice detail is that the audio guide in English is free.

 Even though we weren’t expecting much from this visit, the Frick Collection was the most pleasant surprise of our trip.
 It is definitely one of the top attractions in New York and we highly recommend it.
 Even if you’re not much of an art fan, the mansion and its decoration will not leave you indifferent.

-To keep in mind if you’re travelling with children; children under ten are not admitted to the museum.
+To keep in mind if you’re travelling with children: children under ten are not admitted.

 Monday and Bank Holidays: closed

-Sunday: pay as you wish from 11am to 13pm.
+Sunday: Pay what you wish from 11am to 1pm.